Wang Zhaoju

 2009

-Public Collections
+Collections

-Ready to Depart, International Olympic Committee (IOC), Lausanne, Switzerland
+- Ready to Depart—International Olympic Committee (IOC), Lausanne, Switzerland

-Auspicious Pamir, Shandong Art Museum, Jinan, China
+- Auspicious Pamir—Shandong Art Museum, Shandong, China